-The internship runs from April 29 through early July, 2013; five days/week (Monday – Friday with occasional weekend work), approximately 10 weeks.
+The internship runs from May 5 through August 15, 2014; five days/week (Monday-Friday with occasional schedule changes), approximately 15 weeks.

 Obligations of the Intern

-- Attend seasonal park employee training and online training.
+- Complete some seasonal park employee on-site and online training.

 - Comply with CRFS and CRNP regulations, policies and procedures.